CNTRL-ALT-ELITE/plantlanta-frontend/README.md

 	Bugs:
 	If max inventory for a shop item is added to cart and ordered then the website will produce an error.
+	Can't view list of people signed up for an event (Admin) Can't view list of people subscribed through email (Admin) When order is placed the shipping label is created by the link to the shipping label is not accessible (Admin)

 	Future Features: